Feb 19, 2021 - San Diego: Life. Changing.

-Here's how four San Diego companies are educating, celebrating, and honoring during Black History Month:
+Here's how four San Diego companies educated, celebrated, and honored during Black History Month:

 At Lytx, in honor of Black History Month, the team included elements of celebration, education and support.
-Lytx is hosting a fireside chat with Professor Alvin Bernard Tillerman, Ph.D., to discuss Black History Month's significance.
-Together, they'll learn how to contribute through allyship to advance DE&I efforts at Lytx.
+Lytx hosted a fireside chat with Professor Alvin Bernard Tillerman, Ph.D., to discuss Black History Month's significance.
+Together, they learned how to contribute through allyship to advance DE&I efforts at Lytx.

 To further dialogue, employees were invited to watch "A Most Beautiful Thing," a documentary chronicling the first Black high school rowing team in the U.S. Employees were able to join a virtual discussion with the film director and one of the protagonists.

-The Lytx team is supporting local communities by encouraging patronization of Black-owned businesses.
-A list for each Lytx location site includes crowd-sourced suggestions from employees.
+The Lytx team supported local communities by encouraging patronization of Black-owned businesses.
+A list for each Lytx location site included crowd-sourced suggestions from employees.

-Throughout the month, Lytx is continuing education by sharing short bios of lesser-known Black inventors and civic leaders.
+Throughout the month, Lytx continued education by sharing short bios of lesser-known Black inventors and civic leaders.
 Lastly, Lytx provided Zoom backgrounds for employees to use during their virtual meetings.

 Lytx is hiring in San Diego!
 Find your next role: https://www.lytx.com/en-us/about-us/careers